Act Governing Food Safety and Sanitation

 Article 33

-The storage location of the products granted prior release in accordance with the preceding paragraph may be designated by the food businesses or their representative.
+The storage location of the products granted prior release in accordance with the preceding paragraph may be designated by the food business operators or their representatives.
 The products shall not be moved, used or sold before obtaining the import permit.

 The regulations governing the inspection, declaration, commission of the inspection and declaration, preferential measures of import inspections and declarations for businesses with excellent performances, conditions of application to prior release, the criteria for which applications for prior release shall pay the deposit, standard of amount for deposit as referred to Articles 30, 31 and Paragraph 1 of this Article, and other matters to be complied with, shall be prescribed by the central competent authority.